emmacadavra/learn-hiragana/README.md

 #### **Game Area**

-The game area on each page contains four main sections: an h2 heading, a question area, an answer area containing four potential answers, and a current score / 10 section at the bottom.
+The game area on each page contains four main sections: an h2 heading detailing which game is currently selected, a question area, an answer area containing four potential answers, and a current score section at the bottom.

 Hiragana game area: